-RHIC’s Housing & Development Program seeks to improve the range of housing options available in Reservoir Hill, stimulate investment improve amenities in the community, and enhance development opportunities through planning, attracting resources to the community, and organizing community opinion around development strategies.
+RHIC’s Housing & Development Program seeks to improve the range of housing options available in Reservoir Hill, stimulate investment, improve amenities, and enhance development opportunities through planning, attracting resources to the community, and organizing community opinion around development strategies.

 To learn more about the Housing & Development Program, contact Carl Cleary at 410.225.7547 or email@example.com

 Reservoir Hill Improvement Council (RHIC) can refer you to certified housing counseling agencies.
 These agencies provide a Home Buyer Workshop to learn the basics of purchasing a home – from budgeting and affordability to mortgages and real estate contracts.
 Completion of housing counseling is a requirement for most city and state down payment incentive programs.Are you thinking about buying a home?
 Reservoir Hill Improvement Council (RHIC) can refer you to certified housing counseling agencies.
 These agencies provide a Home Buyer Workshop to learn the basics of purchasing a home – from budgeting and affordability to mortgages and real estate contracts.
 Completion of housing counseling is a requirement for most city and state down payment incentive programs.

 To date, Healthy Neighborhoods, Inc. has invested $15 million dollars in Reservoir Hill in acquisition, rehab, loans, and community improvement projects.
 Part of our goal has been to stimulate development through investment in the community that makes others want to invest and develop.
 And it has had a good effect.
 The media closing price of houses sold in 2013 was $138,000, the highest since 2007.
 The community was hit hard by investor foreclosures, but that investment has started to return.
 For instance, a firm acquired and finished two apartment buildings at Brookfield and Whitelock, and is looking toward other projects in Reservoir Hill.